Joseph Lister: Holmes System of Surgery

 Between the end of his winter lecture course and his appointment, Lister's correspondence contained little of scientific interest.
 A letter to his father dated 2 August 1861 explained why.
 He had halted his experiments on coagulation to work on two chapters, "Amputation" and "On Æsthetics" (On anaesthetics) for the medical reference work System of Surgery by Timothy Holmes, published in four volumes in 1862.
 Chloroform was Lister's preferred anaesthetic.
 He wrote three papers for Holmes in 1861, 1870 and 1882.
 The science of anaesthesia was in its infancy when Lister first recommended chloroform to Syme in 1855, and he continued to use it until the 1880s.
 His sister Isabella Sophie first described it to him in 1848 when she had a tooth pulled.
 He had also used it without complications on three patients with tumours of the jaw in 1854.
 He classed it along with alcohol and opium as a "specific irritant" in "On the early stages of imflammation".
 Lister preferred it to ether, as it was safer to use in artificial light, protected the heart and blood vessels, and, Lister believed, gave the patient "mental tranquility" as it was the safest.
 In the 1871 edition, he reported that there had been no deaths in the Edinburgh or Glasgow infirmaries from chloroform, between 1861 and 1870.
 Lister described how his assistant applied the chloroform onto a simple handkerchief used as a mask and watched the patient's breathing.
 In 1870 however Lister updated the chapter to state that he felt apprehension about using chloroform on the "aged and infirm".
 In the same edition he recommended nitrous oxide for tooth extraction and the use of ether to avoid vomiting after abdominal surgery.
 In the winter of 1873, the English medical journals reported that sulphuric ether should be used instead but Watson Cheyne stated there had been no deaths from chloroform during the winter of 1873.
 In 1880, the British Medical Association recommended the synthetic gas ethidene dichloride for clinical trials.
-On 14 November 1881, Paul Bert published the dose-response curve of chloroform but Lister believed that smaller doses were sufficient to anaesthetize the patient.
+On 14 November 1881, Paul Bert published the dose-response curve of chloroform but Lister believed that smaller doses were sufficient to anaesthetise the patient.
 Starting in April 1882, Lister first conducted clinical research using ether and from July to November, lab experiments on chaffinches and then on himself and Agnes, to determine the correct dose.
 The 1882 chapter continued to recommend chloroform.